Worried About Slippage in Day Trading? Here's How to Avoid It

 Have you ever opened a trade at a certain price only to see the order executed at a different level?
 In the financial market, this situation is known as slippage and is extremely common.
 Indeed, most day traders, and even investors go through it every day.

+This can be very negative for day traders, because it can decrease your profits (or even turn into a loss).
 In this article, we will look at what slippage is and how you can avoid it as a trader.

 What is slippage